dataviz-sp22/proj2-other-carp/Write-up/README.md

 # Analysis

-## 1.Using map to show events that happened during the war at the Ukraine territory.
+## 1.Using a map to show events that happened during the war in Ukraine.

+### App functionality overview

 On our shiny app, we build a map that contains all of the events happened during the war.